whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-20-Harrison-Blake-Selected-Subscription-Box-November-2015-Review.md

 <br>

 <p>SELECTED by Harrison Blake is a men's accessories monthly subscription that features products made by their brand.
-I love subscription boxes that tailor to men, although there are a lot of them out there, the options are still quite limited when compares to subscriptions catered to women.
+I love subscription boxes that tailor to men.
+Sure there are quite a few of them out there, but the options are still quite limited when compared to subscriptions catered to women.
 So when they reached out to me for a review, I was more than happy to oblige!</p>

 <center><img src="/images/HarrisonBlakeNov2015Package.jpg" border="0" style="border:none;max-width:100%;" alt="SELECTED by Harrison Blake" /></center>